celjwl/CelineJanssenswillenCV/index.md

 Hello!

 I am Céline.
-I am a lawyer and student comper science.
+I am a lawyer and student applied computer science.
 I am enthusiastic, eager to learn and a good planner.
 I feel comfortable with a good team around me, in which hard work is encouraged and appreciated.
 I like sports (especially swimming) and cooking for family and friends.

 My long-term professional goal is to improve my technical skills, so that I can build a bridge between law/administration and technology.
 I want to gain experience in organizing digitization projects within government services, legal departments, law firms, etc.